Whoaa512/starred/README.md

 ## Go

+- [d4l3k/go-pry](https://github.com/d4l3k/go-pry) - An interactive REPL for Go that allows you to drop into your code at any point.
+- [superfly/litefs](https://github.com/superfly/litefs) - FUSE-based file system for replicating SQLite databases across a cluster of machines
 - [maxmunzel/kvass](https://github.com/maxmunzel/kvass) - a personal key-value store
 - [mdempsky/gocode](https://github.com/mdempsky/gocode) - An autocompletion daemon for the Go programming language
 - [x-motemen/gore](https://github.com/x-motemen/gore) - Yet another Go REPL that works nicely.
 Featured with line editing, code completion, and more.